MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ## Exploring the doll house

-The doll house is the virtual environment we use throughout the app.
-The doll house is a protagonistic asset, so we needed to make sure that it would work great in any environment.
-The doll house is an 80 x 60 x 40-cm miniature room, that contains the basic elements that most rooms contain, like walls, lamps, furniture, a table, and a TV.
-Think of it as a small demo room to show all sorts of Mixed Reality things.
+The doll house is the virtual environment we use throughout the app, an 80 x 60 x 40-cm miniature room that contains the basic elements that most rooms have in common, like walls, lamps, furniture, a table, and a TV.
+The doll house is the main protagonist of the app experience, so we needed to make sure that it would work great in any environment.
+Think of it as a small demo room for visualizing all sorts of mixed reality concepts.

 > [!VIDEO images/designing-holograms/dollhouse.mp4]
 *Video of the Dollhouse adjustment behavior​*